 Many in leadership roles are inspiring leaders, but too often, their employees see very little of them — especially in a large, hierarchical organization.
 Often there are several layers of org structure between the CEO and the overwhelming number of employees.
-This gulf creates distance.
-It creates a void and feeling of disconnectedness.
+This gulf creates a void and feeling of disconnectedness.

 If lack of unity is the ill, the cure is better, more clear and more consistent communication.

 Also don’t get hung up on the format.
 Email is still great for communicating in a corporate setting, especially since the HTML format allows you to augment with pictures, charts and videos easily.
 However, you need to ensure your email is mobile friendly.
 Just make sure you meet employees in the systems they use.
 Start learning to use chat, text, Facetime, Skype, Structural and Slack.
 Repeating your email note in Slack, for example, will go a long way for making employees feel connected, and they’ll love that you’re using their tools!